guetteman/CarND-Behavioral-Cloning-P3-Delirevable/writeup.md

 python drive.py model.h5
 ```

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+### Data Collection Tactics

+I started to collecting my own data from track 1 and track 2, always following the center of the road, it was a little hard to control de car with the mouse but it was a better approach than use the keyboard, more natural.
+After make so many tests (like 10), I decided to use the udacity sample training data and then I added data from **track 2**.

+I drove the car in track 2 following the next rules:

+- Trying to stay in the center of the road as much as possible
+- For some curves I tried to simulate recovery situations.

+### Data Visualization

+If we see the distribution of the dataset, we will see that most of data is centered in 0 value:

+![alt text][image1]

+From a total of 11479 lines on csv file, 4698 lines have a steering angle of 0.
+So, We have to make a data augmentation to improve data distribution.

+### Data Augmentation

 ### Model Architecture and Training Strategy

+I started to

 #### 1. An appropriate model architecture has been employed